The Simple Life

 About ten years ago, I was living in a 2400 square foot home, with my husband, 2 sons and 2 dogs.
 We were homeschooling during the day, and involved running a concert house 4 evenings a week as a mission to youth in the current music culture.
 It was an intense season, filled with routine chores, lesson plans, homeschool field trips, home church, raising preteen boys, and running a concert house with shows that lasted into the wee hours of the morning.
 I longed for a simple, and organized life, but who had time for that.
 What I did have time for was organizing our schedule, cutting some things out and prioritizing things that were important to us.

 When we first began to homeschool, it was quite an adjustment.
 The term unschooling made total sense, as I dealt with feelings of guilt when I would take my boys out to do things during normal school hours.
 It took time, but eventually we became acclimated to our new structure and found what worked for us.
 It was also during this time, we began meeting in homes for fellowship instead of in a church building.
 In this way, we were able to focus on what mattered to us and invest in people.
 We were no longer spending time with busy work, programs or tradition just because it was what was expected, or because we had always done it that way.
 I’m not going to lie, it wasn’t easy.
 In a way, I felt like I had gone off the grid, and missed some aspects of the larger group dynamics.
 But overall, I enjoyed the flexibility and control we had over our schedule.
 It allowed us to include our boys in everything we did running the all-ages concert house.
-The fact that we did it as a family and they were witness to the good and the bad that happened during that time absolutely shaped them into the men they are today.
-They witnessed how we valued each person who walked through the door, and learned how to talk to anyone, by confidently initiating conversation regardless of how others looked on the outside or what their beliefs were.
+The fact we did it as a family and they were witness to the good and the bad that happened during that time absolutely shaped them into the men they are today.
+They learned how to value each person who walked through the door and how to talk to anyone, by confidently initiating conversation regardless of how others looked on the outside or what their beliefs were.